MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/legal-and-regulatory/end-of-integration-with-3rd-party-providers.md

 These organizations would need to disable their users from using a third-party audio conferencing provider and have their meetings automatically rescheduled using the meeting migration service to remove their dial-in conferencing information.

 - To disable the integration of third-party audio conferencing for a given organizer, use the Remove-CsUserAcp cmdlet.
-For additional information, see [Remove-CsUserAcp](/powershell/module/skype/remove-csuseracp?view=skype-ps).
+For more information, see [Remove-CsUserAcp](/powershell/module/skype/remove-csuseracp?view=skype-ps).

 - To automatically reschedule the meetings of users after disabling the integration with a third-party audio conferencing provider, see “How do I run Meeting Migration manually for a user?” in [Setting up the Meeting Migration Service (MMS)](../audio-conferencing-in-office-365/setting-up-the-meeting-migration-service-mms.md).

 **Summary:**

-- Organizations that decide to stop using audio conferencing altogether before July 31, 2021, will not be impacted.
+- Organizations that decide to stop using audio conferencing altogether before July 31, 2021, won't be impacted.

 - To disable the integration of third-party audio conferencing for a given organizer, use the Remove-CsUserAcp cmdlet.
-For additional information, see [Remove-CsUserAcp](/powershell/module/skype/remove-csuseracp?view=skype-ps).
+For more information, see [Remove-CsUserAcp](/powershell/module/skype/remove-csuseracp?view=skype-ps).

 - To automatically reschedule the meetings of users after disabling integration with third-party audio conferencing providers, see “How do I run Meeting Migration manually for a user?” in [Setting up the Meeting Migration Service (MMS)](../audio-conferencing-in-office-365/setting-up-the-meeting-migration-service-mms.md).